ENCCS/hpda-python/content/performance-boosting.rst

 .. exercise:: Static typing

-   Consider the following example of calculating the squre of an array.
+   Consider the following example of calculating the square of an array.
    We have a few different versions using Numba.
 Benchmark them and compare the results.

       .. tabs::